jesterjaimi/rearc-quest/README.md

     ...
 }

-To test this simply authenticate to creds to your aws account, however you do this, move to the terraform directory, $(cd ./terraform) and run the following.
+To test this simply authenticate your local ./aws creds to your aws account, however you do this, move to the terraform directory, $(cd ./terraform) and run the following.

 terraform plan -out quest-plan terraform apply quest-plan